-Name of Product/Service Description of the risk/concern Action Taken Not Applicable
+Name of Product/Service Description of the risk/concern Action Taken processes that rely on physical inputs.
+Therefore, it is not applicable within the context of our service delivery.

 3. Percentage of recycled or reused input material to total material (by value) used in production (for manufacturing industry) or providing services (for service industry).